mjirv/demeter/README.md

 ## Quickstart
 1. Start by making sure node is installed.
-  a.
-Run `node --version`
+  - Run `node --version`
-  b.
-If there is no output or node is not found, follow the steps at https://heynode.com/tutorial/install-nodejs-locally-nvm/ to install Node.
+  - If there is no output or node is not found, follow the steps at https://heynode.com/tutorial/install-nodejs-locally-nvm/ to install Node.
 2. TODO